enchant97/web-portal/README.md

 # Web Portal
 Web-Portal is a web app written in Python using Quart, that aims to provide an easy and fast way to manage the links to all of your web services.

-It has been designed to run through docker and it is recommended to put it behind a proxy like Nginx to add https and custom routing.
+It has been designed to run through docker and it is recommended to put it behind a proxy like Nginx for custom routing and domain names.

 ## Features
 - Access a grid of beautiful links to your web services